Northern California High Sierra Trout Fishing Near Mono Hot Springs

 Work your way up Cold Creek about a mile and it’s really excellent fishing with all native brown trout up there that’s the first place I caught a fish – that was probably about 65 years ago!
 That was before Edison Lake was even built, it was just Mono Creek working its way through Vermilion Valley which was a beautiful valley before the lake.
 It was actually one of the premier fishing areas in the world – a huge area of meadows stretching probably three miles that equaled some of the best trout fishing in Montana!

-Now if you want to do that you catch fish up Cold Creek which has some of the best fishing in the western Sierra Nevada.
+Now if you want to do that in Northern California you catch fish up Cold Creek which has some of the best fishing in the Western Sierra Nevada.

 At the Vermillion Resort you can take a ferry all the way across Edison Lake to the headwaters and fish up Mono Creek.
 It can be pretty good fishing up there too especially in the fall in September when the brown trout are getting ready to spawn.